 9. To enter the WEP or WPA key, characters are selected and entered using the Tuning/Select control.
 As you rotate the control, the highlight scrolls through the available characters as well as the three controls on the right.
 The character currently highlighted will be entered when you press the Tuning/Select control.
 Do this as needed until the complete key has been entered.
 Remember, WEP keys only use the numbers 0-9 and letters A-F. WPA keys are sensitive to upper and lower case characters.
-You must enter the key exactly or the radio will not connect to the network.
+You must enter the key exactly or the radio will not select 'BK5P' to erase a character just entered (long press to clear)